JuliaSymbolics/SymbolicIntegration.jl/docs/src/manual/contributing.md

       - [end](#end)
   - [Adding Testsuites](#adding-testsuites)

-# Contributing to improving RuleBasedMethod
+# Contributing to translating new rules for RuleBasedMethod

 In this repo there is also some software that serves the sole purpose of helping with the translation of rules from Mathematica syntax, and not for the actual package working.
 The important ones are:
 - translator_of_rules.jl is a script that with regex and other string manipulations translates from Mathematica syntax to julia syntax